drdatascience101/nlp/README.md

 https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data

-The dataset is comprised of roughly 2 million comments posted in an online, public forum that has since bbeen closed down.
+The dataset is comprised of roughly 2 million comments posted in an online, public forum that has since been closed down.